MaterializeInc/materialize/doc/user/content/demos/_index.md

 disable_h1: true
 ---

 Our demos let you try out Materialize for yourself.
 Each one walks you through building a real-time application based on streaming data using standard SQL.
+The demos run in isolation on your computer, using Docker to simulate a distributed cloud architecture.

 ## Business Intelligence